tomcuel/Chess_Game_C_IN104/README.md

 - the wiki_lib is very useful to be able to easily search function, things that can be done and how to implement, it's making us gain time
 - --> one way to do it is by searching from the type of category of functions that act on differents parts : https://wiki.libsdl.org/SDL2/APIByCategory
 - --> the other way is by searching the name, but it requires to know well the library and what it can do : https://wiki.libsdl.org/SDL2/CategoryAPI
-- We've tried to download the ttf extension to use fonts but we haven't been able to do so, thus the graphics aren't quite what we could have done with it, but still we've been able do pretty much what we wanted
+- We've tried to download the ttf extension to use fonts but we haven't been able to do so at the beginning, thus the graphics aren't quite what we could have done with it, but still we've been able do pretty much what we wanted, I succeed to make it work but too late, it will only be useful in the V8

 # What we need to do
 We will have various tasks to complete as part of this project: